richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

-### Read-Consistency Tuning
+#### Read-Consistency Tuning
-…ensures that readers don’t block writers and vice versa, improving concurrency without rewriting application logic
+...ensures that readers DON'T block writers and vice versa, improving concurrency without rewriting application logic

-- **READ_COMMITTED_SNAPSHOT**: enables version-based row reads using tempdb so readers don’t block updates and updates don’t block readers
+- **READ_COMMITTED_SNAPSHOT**: enables version-based row reads using tempdb so readers DON'T block updates and updates DON'T block readers
 - **How It Works**: when enabled, SQL Server keeps a copy of the original row in tempdb so SELECT queries can read consistent data even if a write is in progress
 - **Impact**: greatly improves concurrency in read-heavy systems without needing to change isolation level on every query
 - **Tradeoffs**: uses more tempdb space and slightly more CPU but avoids reader/writer contention in most OLTP workloads